GameDotPlay/RaceAdmin/README.md

 ### 9. Incident Table
 Displays incidents incurred by drivers as one row per incident.
+Each column also has the ability to filter/sort on values by clicking the down arrow in the column header.
+(For columns that filtering/sorting would make sense.)

 * Local Time - The local time of day on your computer that the incident occurred.
 * Session Time - The time the incident occurred referenced from the beginning of the current session.
 * Car Class - (Multiclass only) The class of car that the driver is participating in.